Was and Were ESL Games, Activities and Worksheets

 ESL Was or Were Game - Grammar: Matching, Forming Sentences

-In this enjoyable was or were game, students race to form past simple sentences with was and were.
+In this enjoyable was or were game, students race to form past simple sentences with 'was' and 'were'.
 In pairs, students line up sentence beginning cards in order and match each one with an ending card.
-Students then complete the sentences with was or... read more
+Students then complete the sentences with 'was' or... read more

-ESL Was or Were Game - Grammar: Matching, Forming Sentences In this enjoyable was or were game, students race to form past simple sentences with was and were.
+ESL Was or Were Game - Grammar: Matching, Forming Sentences In this enjoyable was or were game, students race to form past simple sentences with 'was' and 'were'.
 In pairs, students line up sentence beginning cards in order and match each one with an ending card.
-Students then complete the sentences with was or were cards.
+Students then complete the sentences with 'was' or 'were' cards.
 The first pair to complete all the sentences correctly wins. show less

 Was or Were?